Treechcer/FORGE/readme.md

 ### Hash Mode

-This mode checks Hash of the file in `./.FORGE/.PROJECT` and in `.`, if hash of the file in `.` (main directory) differs from the one in project directory, it compiles it to .o file.
+This mode checks Hash of the file in `./.FORGE/.PROJECT` and in `.`, if hash of the file in `.` (main directory) differs from the one in project directory, it moves the file and compile it to .o file.

+> NOTE: Not recommended, it takes longer, especially for big files and projects.

 ### Time Mode

-This mode checks Time of edit of the file in `./.FORGE/.PROJECT` and in `.`, if time of the file in `.` (main directory) differs from the one in project directory, it compiles it to .o file.
+This mode checks Time of edit of the file in `./.FORGE/.PROJECT` and in `.`, if time of the file in `.` (main directory) is newer from the one in project directory, it moves the file and compile it to .o file.

 ## Build project

 After all files has been compiled into `.o` it starts the build process and converts it into `.exe` file, which then is outputted to path where you are executing it into.
+It takes the name from your config `exeName`.

+> NOTE: FORGE automatically adds .exe and removes it based on the OS you're on.
+UNIX systems doesn't have .exe and Windows has .exe, always.

 ### windows specific